saiharsha009/saiharsha009/README.md

 # 👋 Hi, I'm Sai Harsha Chapala

 I’m a Data Analyst with 4+ years of experience in banking, risk, and compliance analytics, currently based in the United States.
-I specialize in SQL, Python, and business intelligence tools to transform complex datasets into actionable insights that drive decision-making.

-My experience spans enterprise audit analytics at Citi, banking data analytics at Cognizant, and advanced data science research during my Master’s in Computer Science (Data Science concentration) at UNC Charlotte.
+I specialize in SQL, Python, and business intelligence tools to transform complex datasets into actionable insights that drive decision-making.My experience spans enterprise audit analytics at Citi, banking data analytics at Cognizant, and advanced data science research during my Master’s in Computer Science (Data Science concentration) at UNC Charlotte.
 I focus on building scalable data solutions, optimizing queries, automating workflows, and designing executive dashboards.
 ---

 🔎 What I Work On